Clinical Specialist: Job Description & Requirements

 Employment and Economic Outlook

-The employment outlook for clinical lab technicians and technologists, which includes clinical specialists, is decent compared to all occupations; the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projects employment in this field to grow 22% from 2012-2022.
-Median earnings for clinical technologists were $57,580 in May 2012.
+The employment outlook for clinical lab technicians and technologists, which includes clinical specialists, is faster than average compared to all occupations; the U.S. Bureau of Labor Statistics (BLS) projects employment in this field to grow 16% from 2012-2022.
+Median earnings for medical and clinical technicians and technologists were $50,530 in May 2015.

 Alternative Career Options